 The truth: A bad credit score can result in higher costs in other areas of your life.
 The total absence of a score (there’s no zero in FICO-world) makes you look risky to anyone viewing your credit report.

 Life really isn’t fair.
 You’d think that not using credit would make you look totally responsible.
-Instead, it looks like you can’t get credit for whatever reason.
+Instead, it looks like you can’t get credit.

 You also need to keep in mind that credit reports are sometimes viewed by folks who aren’t vetting you for a credit card or a mortgage.
 It’s becoming more common for employers to check the credit reports of job applicants.

-Now, the credit report doesn’t show your credit score.
+Know that your credit report doesn’t show your credit score.
 But a score is calculated based on the contents of your report.
-If you have no score (or a bad score), then the details of the credit report will convey this to anyone checking your report.
+If you have no score (or a bad score), the details of the credit report will convey this to anyone checking it.

 Other reasons for having credit?
 Insurance companies look at specialized versions of credit scores when determining your premiums.
 Those with higher credit scores usually get lower premiums.

-Also, if you need to rent an apartment, you may pay a higher security deposit for the apartment and to turn on the utilities.
-And yes, you can rent a car with a debit card, but a percentage of your funds will be held.
-By the way, it also helps to have good credit when you apply for a checking account so you can get a debit card.
+Also, if you need to rent an apartment, and you have bad credit or no credit, you may pay a higher security deposit; the same goes for deposits for your utilities.
+It also helps to have good credit when you apply for a checking account so you can get a debit card.

 And what if you want to buy a house?
 It’s very difficult to do so without getting a mortgage at a good rate.
 If you’ve amassed a large amount of cash that you can plunk down at the bank, then you’ll be fine.
 But for most people, that’s a tall order.